akmn35/new.dist/README.md

 #> [1] 0.8646647
 ```

-`qtprd` quantile function for Two-Parameter Rayleigh distribution with
+`qtprd` Quantile function for Two-Parameter Rayleigh Distribution with
-location(mu) and scale(lambda) parameters.
+location (mu) and scale (lambda) parameters.

 ``` r
 library(new.dist)